Installation

 Which Compilers Work?

-Critic2 uses some features from the more modern Fortran standards, which may not be available in some (most) compilers.
-In consequence, not all compilers may be able to generate the binary and, even if they do, it may be broken.
+Critic2 uses some features from the more modern Fortran standards, which may not be available in some older compilers.
+In consequence, not all compilers may be able to generate the binary and, even if they do, the binary may be broken.
 Two versions of critic2 are distributed.
 The development version, corresponding to the master branch of the repository, and the stable version, in the stable branch.
 Only patches addressing serious bugs will be introduced in the stable version; all new development happens in the development version.
 The stable version is compilable with all versions of gfortran starting at 4.9.
-All intel fortran compiler versions from 2011 onwards also compile the stable code.
+All Intel fortran compiler versions from 2011 onwards also compile the stable code.

-The development version can be compiled with gfortran-6 and later and with intel fortran 2019 and later.
+The development version can be compiled with gfortran-6 and later and with Intel fortran 2019 and later, although some recent versions of Intel fortran may cause problems if aggressive optimization is used.
 All other compilers tested have issues, and fail to produce a working binary.
 This is the list of compilers tested:

 - gfortran 4.8: critic2 cannot be compiled because allocatable components in user-defined types are not supported in this and older versions.